In-situ Testing

 CBR (California Bearing Ratio)

-The California Bearing Radio (CBR) is a measure of the strength of the subgrade of a road or other paved area, and of the materials used in its construction.
+The California Bearing Ratio (CBR) is a measure of the strength of a subgrade or pavement material and its suitability for use in road and pavement construction.